 I had been using Joomla for my personal websites, so I created the company’s website based on that CMS.
 Later I switched to WordPress for my personal websites.

 In the meantime, I had abandoned the opensource battle (out of frustration) and switched to Apple Macintosh computers for personal use (OSX-based Macbooks).

 Working in a factory after losing my geology job, I returned to CorelDraw! for managing the labels I had to print on professional plotter/cutters.

 During leisure times, I had been using some music recording software such as Audacity.

 Since early 2019

-As application manager for the company I am working with now, I am learning how to use and configure cloud-based business software from the Indian company Zoho (CRM, Analytics, Projects, Desk Creator, Sites, Social…).
-I deploy configurations according to our customers (and our) needs for managing customer relations, business analysis, project management, help desk, websites, etc.
+As application manager for the company I am working with now, I am learning how to use and configure cloud-based business software from the Indian company Zoho (CRM, Creator, Projects, Desk, Sites, Social…).
+I deploy configuration and automation (using the internal Deluge programming language) according to our customers (and our) needs for managing customer relations, business analysis, project management, help desk, websites, etc.

 Finally I decided to switch back to GNU/Linux operating systems on my work PC and my old MacBook Pro installing ArchLinux based distributions (ArcoLinux and Endeavour respectively).
 I am considering a more stable distro for work, maybe Pop-OS, anyway I am finally back to using open source software as much as possible.